-The security policy of the TOE is to provide basic Security Functions to be used by the smart card operating system and the smart card application thus providing an overall smart card system security.
-Therefore, the TOE will implement an algorithm to ensure the confidentiality of plain text data by encryption and to support secure authentication protocols and it will provide a random number generator.
+The security policy of the TOE is to provide basic Security Functions to be used by the Smart Card Operating System and the smart card application thus providing an overall smart card system security.
+Therefore, the TOE will implement symmetric cryptographic block cipher algorithms (Triple-DES, AES) to ensure the confidentiality of plain text data by encryption and to support secure authentication protocols and it will provide a random number generation of appropriate quality.

-As the TOE is a hardware security platform, the security policy of the TOE is also to provide protection against leakage of information (e.g. to ensure the confidentiality of cryptographic keys during Triple-DES cryptographic functions performed by the TOE), against physical probing, against malfunctions, against physical manipulations and against abuse of functionality.
-Hence the TOE shall
+As the TOE is a hardware security platform, the security policy of the TOE is also to provide protection against leakage of information (e.g. to ensure the confidentiality of cryptographic keys during cryptographic functions performed by the TOE), protection against physical probing, malfunctions, physical manipulations, against access to code and data memory and against abuse of functionality.
+Hence the TOE shall:

-- maintain the integrity and the confidentiality of data stored in the memory of the TOE and - maintain the integrity, the correct operation and the confidentiality of Security Functions (security mechanisms and associated functions) provided by the TOE.
+- maintain the integrity and the confidentiality of data stored in the memory of the TOE and - maintain the integrity, the correct operation and the confidentiality of security functions (security mechanisms and associated functions) provided by the TOE.